 Make a date to go to your nearest Ted’s Montana Grill.
 If you’re close to the Tech Center?
 Make your reservation but be sure to let Kyle know I sent you; he promises you won’t be sorry.
 We weren’t; I think I’m still full!

-PIN ‘Boozy Salted Caramel Milkshake’
+PIN IT!
+‘Boozy Salted Caramel Milkshake’

 - ½ oz half and half